 Turn on the kitchen exhaust fan and any local bathroom fans just to get the air moving.
 Once you can safely handle the burnt product, get it bagged up and out of your house.

 Freshening The Air

 Do not try to cover the smell of burnt food with a standard air freshener; the smell of flowers on top of fire is not pleasant.
-As possible, neutralize the unpleasant odor with an acid like vinegar or lemon juice, or treat your space with vanilla extract.
+If possible, neutralize the unpleasant odor with an acid – like vinegar or lemon juice – or treat your space with vanilla extract.